boardfish/zantetsuken/README.md

 end
 ```

-You should:

-- call `super` first to initialize the parent state
-- inherit from `Zantetsuken::Ruleset::Base` so that the
+You should inherit from `Zantetsuken::Ruleset::Base` so that the ruleset can be
-  ruleset can be composed with others.
+composed with others.

 ## Contributing